 Which award should I apply for?
 One of the dissertation awards or the research award?

-The TNDY and CGU dissertation awards are intended to support dissertation research and writing.
-These awards are for doctoral students who have already advanced to candidacy or will advance to candidacy by August 1st, 2023.
+The TNDY and CGU dissertation awards are intended to support dissertation research and writing for students who have advanced to candidacy or will advance to candidacy by August 01, 2024.

 Masters student are only eligible for the Crossing Boundaries Research Award.